nus-cs2103-AY2122S1/ip/docs/README.md

    If you do not have Java 11 installed, you may visit the following link to do
    so:
    https://www.oracle.com/sg/java/technologies/javase-jdk11-downloads.html
-2. Download duke.jar from [here](https://github.com/ntwbruce/ip/releases/download/v0.2/duke.jar).
+2. Download duck.jar from ...
-3. Copy duke.jar to a directory/folder of your choice.
+3. Copy duck.jar to a folder of your choice.
-4. Double-click on duke.jar to start Duke, or use the CLI command `java -jar duke.jar`.
+4. Double-click on duck.jar to start Duke, or use the CLI command `java -jar duck.jar`.
-5. To interact with Duke, type commands into the text bar and hit Enter or click Send.
+5. To interact with Duck, type commands into the text bar and hit Enter or click Send.
-6. The Features section below explains the commands Duke has to offer.
+6. The Features section below explains the commands Duck has to offer.

 ## Features